David Dawson (politician)

-David Alan Dawson (born October 5, 1973) is an American politician and lawyer from Iowa.
-A Democrat, he served in the Iowa House of Representatives representing the 14th district from 2013 to 2017.
-He has a bachelor's degree in sociology and psychology from Iowa State University and a J.D. from the UCLA School of Law.
+David Alan Dawson (born October 5, 1973) is an American politician and prosecutor.
+A member of the Democratic Party, he served in the Iowa House of Representatives from 2013 to 2017, representing the 14th district in Sioux City.
+He serves as a prosecutor in the Woodbury County Attorney's Office and is the Democratic nominee for Iowa's 4th congressional district in the 2026 election.